-&lt;sup>20 Richard A. Falk, Human Rights Horizons: The Pursuit of Justice in a Globalizing World, New York: Routledge, 2001, p.
+20 Richard A. Falk, Human Rights Horizons: The Pursuit of Justice in a Globalizing World, New York: Routledge, 2001, p.
 69.

-&lt;sup>21 Views are divided on the effectiveness of the international human rights treaty system, with Posner claiming that "one can have little confidence that the treaties have improved people's lives (Eric A, Posner, The Twilight of Human Rights Law, New York, NY:
+21 Views are divided on the effectiveness of the international human rights treaty system, with Posner claiming that "one can have little confidence that the treaties have improved people's lives (Eric A, Posner, The Twilight of Human Rights Law, New York, NY:

-in specialized areas such as protection of victims of armed conflict, workers, refugees and displaced persons, and persons with disabilities.
+regional and UN treaties have expanded the scope of recognized human rights, including in specialized areas such as protection of victims of armed conflict, workers, refugees and displaced persons, and persons with disabilities.